gillianassi/Portfolio/src/markdown/projects/WindWakerRemake.md

         <div>
             <h1 class="title">Blended Animations</h1>
             <p>
-                Afterwards prior knowledge about the software skinning was implemented inside of a vertex shader to implement animations on complete mesh. using animation data from OVM files. <br>
+                Afterwards, prior knowledge about the software skinning was implemented inside of a vertex shader to implement animations on the complete mesh. using animation data from OVM files. <br>
                 Furthermore, I added functionality to blend between different animations.
 Both animations will influence the mesh over a transition time to create a smooth transition.
             </p>
         </div>